North Carolina House Representative

 Rep. Jon Hardister

-CLICK HERE for a full-sized, printable (PDF) copy of the map.
+CLICK HERE for a full-sized, printable (PDF) map of District 59.